kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

   - periodic API calls to reconcile state (e.g. periodic fetching state, heartbeats, leader election, etc.)
 -->
-- GET `VolumeSnapshotLink` API call:
+- GET `ReferenceGrant` API call:
   - originating component(s): CSI external-provisioner
-  - this API call is triggered once in each [`Provision` call](https://github.com/kubernetes-csi/external-provisioner/blob/master/pkg/controller/controller.go#L719) in CSI external-provisioner when `VolumeSnapshotLink` is referenced from PVC.
-- GET(LIST) `ReferenceGrant` API call:
-  - originating component(s): CSI external-provisioner
-  - this API call is triggered once in each [`Provision` call](https://github.com/kubernetes-csi/external-provisioner/blob/master/pkg/controller/controller.go#L719) in CSI external-provisioner when `VolumeSnapshotLink` is referenced from PVC.
+  - this API call is triggered once after matching `ReferenceGrant` is found in informer cache on [`Provision` call](https://github.com/kubernetes-csi/external-provisioner/blob/master/pkg/controller/controller.go#L719) in CSI external-provisioner when `VolumeSnapshot` in another namespace is referenced from PVC.

 ###### Will enabling / using this feature result in introducing new API types?